MCarlesso/CakeDevTask/README.md

 ## Instructions

-To run the dev server, run the following command in the terminal:
+To run the dev server, run the following commands in the terminal:

 ```
+npm install
 npm run dev
 ```